ZhaoDu/Self-Driving-ND-P3-TrafficSignClassifier/README.md

 |2019-12-26|93.9%     |200       |256       |0.001        |244.398s     |
 |2019-12-26|94.4%     |500       |256       |0.001        |588.761s     |

-The parameters(`EPOCHS=500`, `BATCH_SIZE=256`, and `LEARNING RATE=0.001`) resulted in an accuracy of 93.4% on training set was finally selected.
-The error and loss of this model during the train porcess is shown in following pictures.
+The parameters(`EPOCHS=500`, `BATCH_SIZE=256`, and `LEARNING RATE=0.001`) resulted in an accuracy of 93.4% on training set were finally selected.
+The error and loss of this model during the train porcess are shown in following pictures.

 Training error: